Trichotillomania Regrowth Strategies Boston, MA

 The use of hair systems has several benefits in managing trichotillomania:

-• Physical barrier: Hair systems provide a protective barrier, preventing direct access to the hair and reducing the opportunity for hair pulling.
+• Physical barrier: Hair systems provide a protect barrier preventing direct access to the hair and reducing the opportunity for hair pulling.

 • Regrowth maintenance: The hair system shields regrowth areas, allowing the hair to grow without further damage.